88-degrees/Book-of-Changes/appendix02s2.md

 347:LXIV In this last hexagram we have water below and fire above, so that the two cannot act on each other, and the Symbolism may represent the unregulated condition of general affairs, the different classes of society not harmonising nor acting together.
 The application follows naturally.

-Kû Hsî and others suspect an error in the text of paragraph 1; yet a tolerable meaning comes from it as it stands.
+[Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi) and others suspect an error in the text of paragraph 1; yet a tolerable meaning comes from it as it stands.

 The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors observe on paragraph 2 that an undivided line in the second place, and a divided line in the fifth place, are both incorrect, and yet it is often said of them that with firm correctness in their subjects there will be good fortune;--such is the virtue of the central position.
 This principle is at last clearly enunciated in this paragraph.